Axway/streams-open-docs/content/en/docs/install/apim-integration.md

 }'
 ```

-If the configuration is correct, the returned HTTP code must be 2xx and the JSON response must contain a field **id**.
+If the configuration is correct, the returned HTTP code must be `2xx` and the JSON response must contain an **id** field.

 ### Validate Streams Subscribers Kafka API